Wild Mushroom Risotto

 Nothing compliments the earthy, rich flavor of fresh mushrooms like a dish of creamy, cheesy risotto.
 The Northern Italian tradition of hearty starches is perfect for cold-weather meals like Wild Mushroom Risotto.

 - 1 tablespoon DeLallo Extra Virgin Olive Oil

-- 6 ounces fresh wild mushrooms (like shiitake, portobello, cremini, and/or chanterelle), stems removed and cut into 1/2 inch pieces
+- 6 ounces fresh wild mushrooms (your choice), stems removed and cut into 1/2-inch pieces

 - DeLallo Natural Sea Salt and freshly ground black pepper

 - 1/2 ounce dried porcini mushrooms, finely chopped

 - 2 large shallots or 1/2 small onion, finely chopped

 - 1/2 cup freshly grated Parmigiano Reggiano cheese, plus more for serving